-GIWL (pronounced ‘jewel’) was founded by former Prime Minister Julia Gillard with a simple mission – to bring together research, practice and advocacy into a powerful force for change towards gender equality.
+GIWL was founded by former Prime Minister Julia Gillard with a simple mission: to harness research, practice and advocacy as a powerful force for gender equality.

 Our mission